Know-How Upload, Update and Knowledge Training

 Now that you have your know-how prepared in the sources folder on Google Drive and have possibly adjusted settings in the Transcription Settings part, it's time to instruct your BuddyPro instance to "read" all this information, process it, store it in its knowledge base, and also load your current personality and onboarding settings.

-Update Know-How: What Exactly Does It Do and When Do You Need It?
+Update Know-How: What Exactly Does It Do and When Do You Need It?β

-This is the central point for updating practically everything that defines your AI expert (except for the content of expert subroles themselves, which is handled in the Roles section with the Update Roles button, see chapter 11).
+This is the central point for updating practically everything that defines your AI expert (except for the content of expert subroles themselves, which is handled by the /updateRoles command, see the Expert Subroles chapter).
 Behind the scenes, update know-how triggers the following complex series of steps:

 - Synchronization with the sources folder on Google Drive: BuddyPro checks the contents of your